MarcusKorea/PyBank-and-PyPoll/README.md

 ## PyBank

 ![Revenue](Images/revenue-per-lead.png)
+## **Background**
 * In this challenge, you are tasked with creating a Python script for analysing the financial records of your company.
 You will give a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.
 (Thankfully, your company has rather lax standards for accounting so the records are simple.)

-* Your task is to create a Python script that analyses the records to calculate each of the following:
+* The task is to create a Python script that analyses the records to calculate each of the following:

   * The total number of months included in the dataset